 I have touched on this before when talking about the need to know passwords, usernames, and location of money so you will be prepared in the case of death or incapacitation (god forbid.)

-Knowing this information and being on top of your financial situations does not mean that you have to be the one taking care of the finances.
-Its OK for your husband to be the one to deal with this.
+Knowing this information and being on top of your financial situation does not mean that you have to be the one taking care of the finances.
+You can combine your finances together.
+It’s OK for your husband to be the one to deal with this.
 I am not telling you to add more responsibility to your plate or take a job away from your husband.
 In fact, my husband deals with the bulk of our finances in my home.

 I can hear the collective gasps already.
 After all, I am a personal finance blogger.
-Let me clarify, my husband is the one who pays the bills, takes out the cash from the ATM and divides the money for our spending.
-He is the one who transfers the money to savings and to our various envelopes.
+Let me clarify; my husband is the one who pays the bills, takes out the cash from the ATM, and divides the money for our spending.
+He is the one who transfers the money to savings and our various envelopes.
 This doesn’t mean that I don’t know everything that is happening with our money.
-We worked together to create our budget and we regularly discuss our money and goals.
+We worked together to create our budget, and we regularly discuss our money and goals.

-If I am cooking supper and my husband walks in, picks up the pot cover and sniffs- is that a lack of trust on his part?
+If I am cooking supper and my husband walks in, picks up the pot cover, and sniffs- is that a lack of trust on his part?
 Is he being controlling?
 Nagging?
 No!
 He is looking.
-He is being aware.
+He is aware.
 He is enjoying my efforts.
 I don’t see why this has to be different when it comes to finances.
 When I check my bank accounts- I am not displaying a lack of trust or nagging.
 I am checking things out.
-I am appreciating how competently and organized my husband is.
+I appreciate how competently and organized my husband is.

 People make mistakes.
 Things happen.
 Life happens.
-It is IMPERATIVE that you are aware of where your money is and where it is going.
+You must be aware of where your money is and where it is going.
 Unfortunately, too many ladies have been blindsided by people who they trust.
 It is crucial to make sure that you are aware of your financial situation.
-It is crucial that a couple work together as a team towards financial security.
+A couple must work together as a team towards financial security.
 A team cannot operate when one person is clueless and kept in the dark.

 I hope this does not come across as too preachy.
 I know that maybe I am coming across strongly.
-This is because this is something that I feel extremely passionate about.
-I hope you will excuse this lecture on this day that is meant to empower and celebrate women.
+This is because this is something that I feel incredibly passionate about.
+So I hope you will excuse this lecture on this day that is about empowering and celebrating women.

-Looking for great content by Women?
-Check out Women who Money for their extensive directory.
+Are you looking for great content by Women?
+Check out Women Who Money for their extensive directory.